 While building a Geodesic Dome greenhouse in our back yard and digging out the water tank we noticed what amazing soil we have.
 There were two feet of good, black soil.
 We are aware that this is not common in a town yard.
 But it does look like that this yard has been gardened for many years.

 The house was build in the 1940s.
-We have had children and grandchildren from the previous owner stopping by to see the yard and cherish the memories they have.
+We have had children and grandchildren from the previous owner stopping by to see the yard and cherish the memories they had.
 What a legacy those people left to their family, but also to us, who enjoy the fruit of their labor.

 Plant a garden, future generations will thank you for it.